 Below are the primary factors that writers, content managers and digital strategists take into account when optimizing their website content:

 - H1, H2 and H3 tags.

 - Outbound linking.

 These factors are step-one, no-brainer SEO techniques.
-But the content – i.e., blogs, images, videos – that populates the majority of your web pages must be optimized as well.
+But the content – i.e., blogs, images, videos – that populates the majority of your web pages must be optimized for search as well.